mtov/engsoftmoderna/en/chapter2.md

 However, by the 80s, the industry began to recognize that software is different from other engineering products.
-The recurrent problems faced by software projects at his time reinforced this conclusion.
+The recurrent problems faced by software projects at this time reinforced this conclusion.
 For instance, such projects routinely overshot schedules and budgets.
 Some were even abandoned after years of effort without delivering a functioning